|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Now this is pretty clear cut.
 The correct answer is D, and you might reference the NASW Code of Ethics, Section 1.07(R).
 A, B, and C are incorrect, because they assume that exceptions can be made to confidentiality protections after the person dies.

-The basis of this Module... is a case study by Dr. Saladay, who writes regarding ethical problems.
-How much information does the patient have a right to know about his own condition?
+The basis of this Section... is a case study by Dr. Saladay, who writes regarding ethical problems: How much information does the patient have a right to know about his own condition?